markschlosseratbentley/vimrc/README.md

 ### Installing tags

 - Windows: https://github.com/universal-ctags
-- MacOS: use `brew` to install ctags
+- MacOS: use `brew` to install universal-ctags
-- Linux: use `apt` to install ctags
+- Linux: use `apt` to install universal-ctags

+Copy the .ctags file from this repository to your home directory.

 ### Generate tags for a source tree